CHTC/chtc-website-source/uw-research-computing/hpc-software.md

 the following types of programs:

 * Compilation tools and common dependencies (e.g. MPI, different GCC versions)
-* Software that requires a shared license (e.g. COMSOL, ABAQUS)
+* Software that requires a shared license (e.g. COMSOL)

 Information on how to access CHTC-managed installations is in the next section of this guide.
 If you need to use a program not in that group, the instructions